3 Squadron BOOKS

 12/4/42 (Letter) Providence alone has saved me.
 My aircraft was shot to ribbons, the croc [a large crocodile in the water when he was swimming to shore] turned away and I have two wonderful boys [native guides].
 Staggered on all day yesterday; towards the end climbing a mountain.
 I could only just stagger and the boys took turns pushing me...

-[Sixteen days later, on 28 April 1942, John Francis Jackson, DFC, was killed in action over Port Moresby, leading his squadron's five remaining airworthy Kittyhawks in the interception of a force of Japanese bombers and escorting Zero fighters.
-Today's International Airport at Port Moresby is named "Jackson's" in his honour.]
+Sixteen days later, on 28 April 1942, John was killed in action above Port Moresby, leading his squadron's five remaining airworthy Kittyhawks in the interception of a force of Japanese bombers and escorting Zero fighters.

 3 Squadron BOOKS